-Gadget uses a hierarchical tree to compute gravitational forces and represents fluids (gas, Plasma) using SPH.
-It can be used to model the Large Scale Structure (LSS) of the universe or for smaller phenomena such as Galaxy collisions and mergers.
-Gadget-1 was released in 2000 and Gadget-2, in 2005.
+GADGET-2 is the current version (as of 2013) of GADGET, a computer program for N-body simulation and smoothed-particle hydrodynamics (SPH).
+It was written by Volker Springel at the Max Planck Institute for Astronomy.
+GADGET uses a hierarchical tree to compute gravitational forces and represents fluids (gas, plasma) using SPH.
+It can be used to model the large scale structure of the universe or for smaller phenomena such as galaxy collisions and mergers.
+GADGET-1 was released in 2000 and GADGET-2 in 2005.